SO(4)-symmetry of mechanical systems with 3 degrees of freedom: Abstract

 \section{Abstract}

-We answered the old question: does there exist a mechanical system with 3 degrees of freedom, except for the Coulomb system, which has 6 first integrals generating the Lie group $SO(4$) of canonical transformations in some domain of phase space?
-We presented a system which is not centrally symmetric, but has $SO(4)$ symmetry of canonical transformations.
-We showed also that not every mechanical system with 3 degrees of freedom possesses such symmetry.
+We answered the old question: does there exist a mechanical system with 3 degrees of freedom, except for the Coulomb system, which has 6 first integrals generating the Lie algebra $\mathfrak{o}(4)$ by means of the Poisson brackets?
+We presented a system which is not centrally symmetric, but has such 6 first integrals.
+We showed also that not every mechanical system with 3 degrees of freedom possesses such Lie algebra $\mathfrak{o}(4)$.